Undiagnosed Lyme Disease

 • Complete inability to exercise

+Doctors kept telling me “if you’d just lose some weight….”
 Nobody wanted to listen to the fact that I gained a lot of weight BECAUSE I was sick.
 Five years later, my internist sent me to Johns Hopkins.
 Diagnoses: chronic fatigue syndrome (CFS) and Neurally Mediated Hypotension (NMH); I later discovered that some patients diagnosed with CFS in actuality have Lyme disease.

-Both Sons Have Multiple Diagnoses
+Both Sons Had Multiple Diagnoses

 While still sick, I gave birth to my first son, Spencer, who was born five weeks prematurely for no known reason.
 When it became apparent that his development was delayed, I again searched for reasons.
 Some of his diagnoses were: